Klaus-Tockloth/certstate/README.md

 ## Purpose

-'certstate' is a simple tool (helper) to monitor the validity of your public key certificates (digital certificate, ssl certificate, tls certificate, X.509 certificate).
-It grabs the certificate, checks the OCSP state (staple, service) and prints the collected data as plain text.
-It's up to you, to monitor the data and alarm someone if a certificate has become invalid or threatens to become invalid.
+'certstate' is a simple helper tool to monitor the validity of public key certificates (digital certificate, SSL/TLS certificate, X.509 certificate).
+It grabs the certificate, checks the OCSP state (staple, service) and prints a subset of the collected data as plain text.
+It's up to you, to monitor the data and generate an alarm if the certificate has become invalid or threatens to become invalid.

 ## Usage